-“This is sort of make or break time for me,” Daniel confesses, “in fact my long time collaborator Christopher the Minister egged me on to record the album Stripped (a fresh reworking of songs Daniel has written either with Bauhaus, Tones on Tail, or Love and Rockets).
-And with Dustin (Byerley) our co-producer we’ve been working solid for the past six months and I really wanted these songs to be contemporary versions – not just copies of the original because that would be really lame.
+“This is sort of make or break time for me,” Daniel confesses, “in fact, my long time collaborator Christopher the Minister egged me on to record the album Stripped (a fresh reworking of songs Daniel has written either with Bauhaus, Tones on Tail, or Love and Rockets).
+And with Dustin (Byerley) our co-producer we’ve been working solidly for the past six months and I really wanted these songs to be contemporary versions – not just copies of the original because that would be really lame.
 I do feel they turned out great so we’re calling the whole thing 21st Century Space Age Pop.”

 – Daniel Ash

 “Love Me” is my personal favourite song you’ve ever written – will you please share a little of the story behind writing it?

 Around that period David (J.) and I were pretty obsessed, every time we got together whether we’re travelling in a car or whatever, Kevin (Haskins) would be sitting driving or keeping quiet, David and myself would start talking about the cosmos and all this deep introspective stuff, and what’s it all about; and we’d get on to these conversations that were sort of endless and used get on Kevin’s nerves actually and that is song is about The Big Question: what IT is all about and going through the things that every single human being goes through to reach that final state, let’s call it enlightenment, and all the process to get to that state.
 That, mixed in with a desire, to be loved by your fellow man.
 And woman of course (he chuckles).

 You have a song titled “Burning Man.”
 Have you been to Burning Man?
 (The world’s largest art installation / weeklong brigadoonish extravaganza in the middle of Nowhere desert Nevada)